shivesh394/shivesh394/README.md

 Programmer Analyst
 ------------------

-* 🌍  I'm based in Bhagalpur, Bihar
+* 🌍  I'm from Bhagalpur, Bihar
 * ✉️  You can contact me at [shiveshkumar394@gmail.com](mailto:shiveshkumar394@gmail.com )
 * 🧠  I'm learning spring, springboot, hibernate and angular